Talking about YOUR AGE

 I have 33 years.

 First watch these two videos.
 Then read the summary below, with examples of how to talk about your age correctly.
-Finally, answer the questions in the comments to test your understanding.

 Summary and Examples